What is spread betting and how does it work?

 What is spread betting?

-When you spread bet, you can speculate on markets that are rising and falling in price, giving you a much wider range of opportunities than traditional buy-and-hold investing.
+Being able to trade in both directions gives you a much wider range of opportunities than traditional buy-and-hold investing.

 The sections that follow explain some of the main features and uses of spread bets: